DOI-ONRR/doi-extractives-data/README.md

 1. Visit the local site at [http://localhost:4000](http://localhost:4000)

 ## Deployment
-This site is deployed on [Federalist](https://federalist.18f.gov), and will one day be deployed automatically whenever commits are pushed to the `master` branch.
-For now, see the [preview URLs wiki page](https://github.com/18F/doi-extractives-data/wiki/Preview-urls) for more information.

-If deploying the site to a production environment, make sure to minify the JS files:
-1. Set the $NODE_ENV to `prod`: `export NODE_ENV=prod`
-1. Package js files with webpack: `webpack --watch`
-1. Re-run the web server: `bundle exec jekyll serve`
+This site is deployed on [STRATO](https://www.strato.de/server/), and data is updated through an Admin panel that lives in a separate app written in Node.js, you can see its source code at https://github.com/PfeffermindGames/resource-map-backend.

+The site is build with `npm run prod:build`, and is served by a NGINX server.

 ## Styleguide
 ```sh